 Heat the butter in a large nonstick pan over medium heat.
 Add the scallions and jalapeños and sauté until slightly softened, about 1-1/2 minutes.
-Add the turkey and cook, stirring frequently for another minute, just until the turkey is warm.
+Add the turkey and cook, stirring frequently for another minute, just until the turkey is warmed through.

-Lay the tortillas on a flat surface and brush one side lightly with vegetable oil.
-Arrange 4 of them in a single layer on a large cookie sheet, oiled side down.
-Spread a portion of the brie on each tortilla as evenly as possible.
+Lay 4 of the tortillas on a flat surface and brush one side lightly with vegetable oil.
+Arrange them in a single layer on a large cookie sheet, oiled side down.
+Using half of the brie, spread a portion onto each tortilla as evenly as possible.
 Top with a portion of cranberry sauce and turkey-jalapeño mixture.
-Sprinkle with cilantro and 1/4 cup of the shredded Jarlsberg.
+Sprinkle with cilantro.

-Top with the remaining tortillas, oiled side up and press down lightly.
-Bake for 6 to 8 minutes, or until the tortillas are golden and the cheese has melted.
+Bake for 6 to 10 minutes, or until the tortillas are golden and the cheese has melted.
 Allow the quesadillas to cool for several minutes, cut into quarters and serve.